 Our destination for the night was Larjung, another tidy little town.
 It is still 2,500 m high, and the villagers were drying corn and other items in preparation for winter.

 This was the Riverside Lodge, a nice place with hot water in the shower.
 Part of the roof was flat, providing a surface to dry corn.
 The tree had apples.
 The restaurant was good.
-Happy chickens lived in a coop and clucked around.
+Happy chickens lived in a coop and clucked around the yard.

 We continued downstream to the village of Kalopani, still at an elevation of 2,500 m.